natgo/wt-wiki-scraper/wikitext-transpiled/ground/ST-A2.md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|M1919A4 (7.62 mm)}}

-The 12.7 mm M2HB machine gun was removed, so ST-A2 only has [[M1919A4 (7.62 mm)|7.62 mm M1919A4]] in its turret.
-It still can be used to damage open-top SPG, but fighting light tanks with it is not possible.
+The 12.7 mm M2HB machine gun was removed, so ST-A2 only has a coaxial [[M1919A4 (7.62 mm)|7.62 mm M1919A4]] in its turret.
+It still can be used to damage open-top SPGs, but fighting light tanks with it is not possible.
 Planes are also harder to engage with it.

-On other hand, its trajectory is similar to APHE shell up to 760 m, so you can use it to check your aim in RB, if necessary, which further confirms sniper specialization of ST-A2.
+On other hand, its trajectory is similar to its APHE and HEAT-FS shells up to 760 m, so you can use it to check your aim in RB, if necessary.

 {| class="wikitable" style="text-align:center" width="50%"
 |-